What Is the Difference Between Mental Health and Emotional Health

 Why It’s Important to Distinguish Between the Two

-Understanding the difference between mental health and emotional health isn’t just academic.
-It has real-world importance for your overall well-being.
-When we blur the lines between these two areas, we may overlook critical needs, use the wrong coping tools, or delay the right kind of help.
+It’s not just an academic exercise to know the difference between mental health and emotional health.
+It matters in the real world for your health.
+When we mix these two areas up, we might miss important needs, use the wrong coping tools, or wait too long for the right kind of help.

 Here’s why it matters: